The Peace Pagoda at Ground Zero (Updated August 28, 2024)

 Nipponzan Myohoji monks and nuns make an offering, as part of the groundbreaking ceremony for the planned peace pagoda adjacent to Washington state’s Trident missile base.

 When completed the Pacific Northwest Peace Pagoda will stand at nearly the exact location as an earlier pagoda started in 1982, about 110 feet from the property line of Naval Base Kitsap-Bangor.
-The base is the location of eight Trident nuclear missile submarines, and the largest concentration of deployed nuclear weapons in the United States
+The base is the location of eight Trident nuclear missile submarines, and the largest concentration of deployed nuclear weapons in the world.

-It is our greatest wish that the presence of the Pacific Northwest Peace Pagoda will grow in the hearts of all peace-loving people in the U.S. and across the planet.
 The Pacific Northwest Peace Pagoda will be the first Nipponzan Myohoji peace pagoda on the U.S. West Coast, and likely the first to be built on land owned by a peace community other than the Nipponzan Myohoji Order.

 It is our greatest wish that the presence of the Pacific Northwest Peace Pagoda will grow in the hearts of all peace-loving people in the U.S. and across the planet.
 Please join us when you are able, to walk the site, pray and meditate, or to work to build the Peace Pagoda.

-You may read about the August 2019 Ground Purification Ceremony for the Peace Pagoda by clicking here.
+Read about the August 2019 Ground Purification Ceremony for the Peace Pagoda by clicking here.

 Ground Zero Center’s Glen Milner wrote an article for the Winter 2022 issue of Northwest Dharma News titled: A Buddhist Peace Pagoda Rises in Washington To Quell the Threat of Nuclear Weapons.

-Keep up with Peace Pagoda construction at the Peace Pagoda Updates Page!
+Keep up with Peace Pagoda construction at the

 ABOUT NIPPONZAN MYOHOJI: